Alicesyn/roll-a-ball-AR/README.md

-# Assignment 1: Roll a Ball in AR
+# Roll a Ball in AR

-The goal of this assignment is to create the roll a ball tutorial from Unity and display it in AR on a image target.
+The goal of this project is to create the roll a ball tutorial from Unity and display it in AR on a image target.

 ## Original Tutorial
 You can follow the original tutorial here: